 Essential Checklist of Documents for Importing into Australia:

-Whether you’re new to importing or have been in the game for a while, getting your paperwork right is key to avoiding hassles at the Australian border.
-This checklist covers all the essential documents you’ll need, whether you’re shipping by air or sea.
-Having everything in order can make a huge difference—keeping things smooth, minimising delays, and helping you dodge any unexpected costs.
+This checklist covers all the essential documents you’ll need, whether you’re shipping your freight by air or sea.
+Having everything in order keeps things smooth, minimises delays, and helps you dodge those unexpected costs.
 So, let’s dive into what you’ll need to keep your goods moving!

 1. Master Bill of Lading (MBL)